pynbody/pynbody/docs/installation.rst

      $ pytest

 If this yields no errors, you are ready to use pynbody in the usual way.
-If you encounter problems, especially on MacOS, check the `MacOS compilers` section below.
+If you encounter problems, especially on MacOS, check the :ref:`macos-compilers` section below.

 .. note::
    If you plan on joining the development efforts and you are